At Issue Index White Index

 ► "If you believe on Me as such, your faith shall be quickened."
 DA 142.4.

-Possible source: "Believe what that sign was meant to confirm; believe in me as the lamb of God, the Saviour of the world, the baptizer with the Holy Ghost, and your eye of faith shall be quickened."
-William Hanna, Life of Christ, 108.
+Likely source: "Believe what that sign was meant to confirm; believe in me as the lamb of God, the Saviour of the world, the baptizer with the Holy Ghost, and your eye of faith shall be quickened …" William Hanna, Life of Christ, 108.0a.

-Comment: Eight verbatim words from a 35-word sentence.
+Comment: Eight verbatim words from the first 35 words of a 99-word sentence.

 "I have opened them to you."
 DA 142.4.

-Possible source: "… and you shall see those heavens standing continually open above my head—opened by me for you;" Hanna, 108
+Likely source: "… and you shall see those heavens standing continually open above my head—opened by me for you; …" Hanna, 108.0b

-Comment: Two verbatim words out of a 99-word sentence!
+Comment: Two verbatim words out of the next 17 words of a 99-word sentence!

 Chap.
 24 (1 V2 sentence out of 153 sentence units)